 This thematic approach allowed me to cast a wide net and introduce students to hundreds of roots.
 The amount of material covered in each INB is maximized, while minimizing time spent cutting and coloring.
 Furthermore, all the example words and definitions are editable, as are the graphic organizers themselves.
 The artwork prints clearly on white or colored paper.

 Most noteworthy is the fact that this INB gives you three ways to deliver the content, so you can choose how much time and material to devote to the activity.
 As seen above, you can use traditional “flap” graphic organizers, margin strips, or notes-only.
-Each method has a

 Three Versions, One Assessment